 Do you want this position’s man or woman to remain in the company?
 For how long?
 Be realistic.
 If you search to find someone developing fast, you can count on the need for self-growth in your company.
 If you cannot offer and have a plan to stimulate this, you can trust that person to leave the company at a particular moment.
 Some corporations have the reputation of hiring people for 1-2 years, paying them less, and letting them work for other companies after that.
 Examples: Groupe Societe Generale, KPMG, MacDonald’s, or in Romania, Business Magazin.
 They have a clear-cut outcome: to keep a low cost to salaries and advertise to students and beginners, willing to be paid a fair sum but lower than paying experts.

 Think of the employees you have now and how you found them.
 Think of where would naturally your future employee would spend his or her term.
-Thinking in “candidates” is poor thinking.
+Thinking of “candidates” is poor thinking.
 Use your marketing mind.
 Think of future employees.

-This kind of thinking will spare you a lot of latter work and money spent on all sorts of advertising expenses which you cannot afford to lose.
+This kind of thinking will spare you a lot of later work and money spent on all sorts of advertising expenses which you cannot afford to lose.

 Properly structuring the job and the tasks.

 Each job has several tasks to be managed within a time frame.
 This is, in most cases, extrapolated, assumed, by the employer, based on wishful thinking and current activity.
 But what if all the tasks assumed by the employer to be offered to the employer actually occupy 150 % of the time (s)he is paid for?
 And what if your company develops or loses activity that would solicit that position?
-Think of work flow as a dynamic.
+Think of workflow as dynamic.
 Actually, planning for the quantity of workflow beforehand might seem like juggling.
 But there are some limits to it.
-Doing this also allows you to give a more thorough perspective on the future employer, letting him or her to know what might be expected.
+Doing this also allows you to give a more thorough perspective on the future employer, letting him or her know what might be expected.